Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 ## Data

-This experience reproduce a situation where the replicator only generates a notebook and do not clone experience nor notebooks, so no dataset are provided with the cloned product.
+This experiment reproduces a situation where the replicator only generates new products and does not clones experiments, hence no datasets are provided.

 ## Protocol

-### Run the projet
+### Run the project

 1. Exec start script -> `./start.sh`

-2. Go on this link -> [here](http://localhost:5050/)
+2. Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the main application.

 You will see this web page: